openNDS/openNDS/docs/source/config.rst

 gatewayname is used as an identifier for the instance of openNDS

-It is displayed on the default static splash page and the default preauth login script.
+It is displayed on the default splash page sequence for ThemeSpec and the example php scripts.

 It is particularly useful in the case of a single remote FAS server that serves multiple openNDS sites, allowing the FAS to customise its response for each site.